You may have never heard of training masks before, but I’m sure you’ve seen them.

-So do Training Masks work?
+So Do Training Masks work?

-With the mask, you are training in an environment which doesn’t have a lower air pressure, so you’re exposing yourself to the same amount of oxygen.
+With the mask, you are training in an environment that doesn’t have lower air pressure, so you’re exposing yourself to the same amount of oxygen.

 You need to actually be in a high altitude location for a longer period of time to reap the benefits.

 But they’re not all bad…

-I will say that after wearing it for about an hour while running my breathing felt very different, I felt as though every breath was a deep breath and my breathing was much easier, quite a strange feeling.
+I will say that after wearing it for about an hour while running my breathing felt very different, I felt as though every breath was a deep breath and my breathing was much easier quite a strange feeling.